tc39/proposal-smart-pipelines/readme.md

 ## Appendix • Term rewriting
 <details open>

-### Term rewriting topical style
+### Term rewriting topic style
-Pipe bodies in topical style can be rewritten into a nested `do` expression.
+Pipe bodies in topic style can be rewritten into a nested `do` expression.
 There are two ways to illustrate this equivalency.
 The first way is to [replace each pipe expression’s topic references with an autogenerated variable][term rewriting with autogenerated variables], which must be guaranteed to be